Technical Governance

 This document serves as the single source of truth for what "good" looks like in this codebase.

-Solution-Agnostic Policy and SDD
+Solution-Agnostic Policy, Constitution, and SDD

 /sdd.yamlis authoritative for principles, boundaries, and CI expectations. - Governance and standards are solution-agnostic: technology choices may evolve, but the principles must remain intact.